A random sample (real data)

 Clusters/Gaps.

-You can also describe distributions in terms of how clustered the values are.
-Remember: a picture is worth a thousand words.
+You can also describe distributions in terms of how clustered the values are, including the number of modes, bunching, and many other statistics.
+But remember that “a picture is worth a thousand words”.

 Code